 stop was the National Archeological Museum.
 This is a fantastic museum with significant archeological finds from all over Greece.
 First up was a good exhibit on the Mycenaean culture which makes my planned trip to Mycenae even more interesting.
 Most of what we know about that civilization (which predated the Greeks) we learned from the excavations of burial pits at Mycenae.
 It validated the tales from Homer about these people.
 Next I worked my way through Greek sculpture.
 In a twist on modern norms, in Greek sculpture women are usually clothed and men are almost always naked.

 The next interesting thing was several frescoes from Akrotiri.
 Like Pompeii, Akrotiri was buried by a volcano but it was buried in the 16th century BC, 3600 years ago.
 Because they were buried, the frescoes are amazingly vibrant in color.
 Finally, I saw an exhibit on the Greek pantheon of gods, goddesses, heroes and mythological creatures.
 There I saw the piece I most wanted to see, a scale model (in marble) of the statue of Athena that used to stand in the Parthenon.
 The original was 21 feet tall and dressed in gold and this one was just two feet tall with

 Temple of Hephaestus

 The best preserved Doric Temple in Greese located in Ancient Agora in Athens.

-tall with no gold but the original was easy to imagine.
+no gold but the original was easy to imagine.